tamarakaufler/grpc-char-vs-rune/README.md

 ### integration testing

-redis methods for storing and retrieval are tested with the help of dockertest (github.com/ory/dockertest/v3).
+- redis methods for storing and retrieval are tested with the help of dockertest (github.com/ory/dockertest/v3).
 The dockertest module provides a redis docker container without the need for using docker-compose.
-These tests are strictly speaking unit tests, but as they require docker, they are tagged as intergration_tests.
+These tests are strictly speaking unit tests, but as they require docker, they are tagged as integration_tests.

+- handler integration tests use docker-compose.

 ###